Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

     - [NO](https://sat-archive.cpt-dingus.cc/L-band/NOAA%20POES//avhrr_3_2024-12-01_10-13-04Z_NO%20enhancement.png)

 > !Warning! - As of 06/06/25, NOAA 18 has been **DECOMMISSIONED** due to unreliable <abbr title="Tracking, telemetry, and command">TT&C</abbr>.
 The satellite has PERMANENTLY STOPPED all transmissions at 17:40 UTC.

+> !Warning! - As of 13/08/25, NOAA 19 has been **DECOMMISSIONED** due to a battery failure which occurred on 09/08/2025.
+This caused the satellite to safe, shutting down all transmissions except for DSB.
+The satellite has PERMANENTLY STOPPED all transmissions at 16:55 UTC.
+This failure happened just a week prior to its planned decommissioning

 > Reception note: NOAA 15 only uses a damaged emergency antenna, which makes the signal lose a consistent polarization, be much weaker than intended, and experience severe fading throughout the pass.
 Reception is still possible, but requires a bigger dish, completely clear LOS with the satellite, and more precise tracking than other satellites described here.